 I built two large desktop computer factories with different layout plans to see whether one sells more units than another.
 Here are the two separate layouts.

-Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, all workers are blue).
+Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, and all workers are blue).
 Both factories are at full capacity.

 Here are monthly computer sales sampled over six years (last month's revenue divided by sales price).

-The training and new equipment expense differences can be largely ignored since training can be dropped to zero after all units are at 9.
-Otherwise, there is only a slight difference in salaries expenses.
+The training and new equipment expense differences can be largely ignored since training can be dropped to zero after all units are at nine.
+Otherwise, there is only a slight difference in salaries and expenses.
 For a 6% increase in output, I conclude that adding the additional Sales Unit is definitely worth it.

 In another experiment, I built two small bed factories with different layout plans to see which sells more.
 Here are the two layouts.

-These two factories are at full capacity and their manufacture and sales workers are all at level 9.
+These two factories are at full capacity, and their manufacturing and sales workers are all at level nine.
 Here are one month's sales numbers (last month's revenue divided by sales price).

 Needless to say, there was a huge difference in sales.
 There were almost twice as many sales in the factory with six manufacturing units.
 While it may seem obvious with hindsight that twice as many manufacturing units would lead to twice as much output, you can't predict how many purchases and sales units will be necessary to fulfill demand until you test.
 So without a doubt, when building beds, use the layout with more manufacturing units.

 Here are some more results of different factories at full capacity.

-One of the manufacturing units on the left topped out at level 4 which tells me the third sales unit was necessary to sell more fruit snacks.
-These are large fruit snacks factories.
+One of the manufacturing units on the left topped out at level four which tells me the third sales unit was necessary to sell more fruit snacks.
+These are large fruit snack factories.

 For the number of cars sold per month, I averaged six random months.
 Both layouts produced the same amount.
 These are large car factories.

-There is not a clear winner here with medium leather farms but I would cheat towards the first layout.
+There is not a clear winner here with medium leather farms, but I would lean toward the first layout.